 9. Michael Gannon is called a hero for saving the lives of fellow POWs.
-But “hero” can have diverse definitions–for example, on page 143, Francis says about the Vietnam War: “[In Europe] it’s not like in the US, where some people consider conscientious objectors to have been traitors and others consider them to be heroes.”
+But “hero” can have diverse definitions–for example, on page 143, Francis says about the Vietnam War: “…in the US, where some people consider conscientious objectors to have been traitors and others consider them to be heroes.”
 What makes someone a “hero,” in your eyes?
 Could any of the other characters also be considered a hero?
 Whom in real life would you call a hero?
 Why?

 10. Nature plays a pivotal role in the section of the novel set in Scotland, much of which takes place at sea.
 But that’s not the only section where nature influences the action or story.
 If you think back through all the other places in SHINING SEA where nature appears, does the frequency surprise you?
 Are we always conscious of the role of nature in our lives and modern world?

 11. Towards the end of the novel, the question arises as to whether two of the characters have had a “real” marriage.
 Do you think they have?
 What do you think constitutes a “real” marriage?
-Has this changed in any way over time?
+Is this something that might change in different periods of history?

 12. On page 242, Barbara says, “The thing about life is it is so damned confusing.
 Such a web, each piece of it dependent on something else, something that can be as tiny as a smile from a stranger or as huge as heart disease.
 The good all tangled up with the bad.”
 Do you agree?
-Can you see instances in your life or in the broader world where good things depend upon bad things happening and vice-versa?
+Can you see instances in the world or your own life where good things depend upon bad things happening and vice-versa?
 Is it worth the bad to get to the good?